anemoi-hash/anemoi-hash.github.io/README.md

 convert -density 300 -background white -alpha remove -alpha off _build/tikz-main.pdf tikz-main.png
 ```

+and copy the PNG in the directory `Figures/png/`.

 Be sure to use the latest release of ImageMagick.
 You can compile it from source:
 ```